Public health means ensuring everyone has the chance to live healthily.

 To me, public health means ensuring everyone has the chance to live healthily.
 There are so many different populations that do not receive the same health opportunities and support and it is important to work to reach a level of equality for everyone’s health.
 We all deserve the ability the live healthily.

 SAPH is so great!
-We are always trying to recruit more members, so I hope all Public Health students will consider joining.
+I hope all Public Health students will consider joining.
 SAPH provides so many opportunities for students, from leadership roles to community outreach and service.
-If students have any interest in getting involved with our school, joining SAPH is definitely a great opportunity to do so.
+If students have any interest in getting involved with the School, joining SAPH is definitely a great opportunity to do so.